grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 [//]: # (### Chips quits)

 As soon as the lines were secured Chips hauled two large and frayed canvas duffels containing all her gear up from the cargo hold catwalk and onto the deck.
 From there she threw the heavy bags across to the dock where Gregory made sure they landed without falling off into the water on the other side.

+Hemi joined her on the deck.
+"Take care of yourself, Irene."

+"You too, Hemi.
+And this fuckin' boat.
+Maybe it will be yours someday, and you'll need an engineer who isn't fuckin' shit at their work."
+She looked over at Gregory on the dock.
+"Watch out for those fuckin' guys too.
+I don't want this to become one of those fuckin' premonition stories I have to tell in a fuckin bar someday, about how I got off this doomed boat just in the fuckin' nick of time.
+But I can't say I have a good feeling about y'all's future prospects, as it fuckin' were."

-She left Hemi with an awkward hug on the deck of the _Prospect_, then made the jump across to the dock where she hefted her bags and patted Gregory on the back before walking up the dock towards the platform.
+Hemi looked grim.
+She left him with an awkward hug around his middle and made the jump across to the dock where she hefted her bags and patted Gregory on the back before walking up the dock towards the platform.
 Hemi and Gregory watched her until she got to the far side of the platform, where it did not take long for her to hail a passing boat that would carry her into the center-city labor yards for shipping.

 After Chips had disappeared off the far side of the platform, Gregory was ready to get to work.
 "Should we set up the gangway Hemi?"